DoctorMcKay/node-steam-user/README.md

 Gets the Steam Level for one or more Steam users (who do not have to be on your friends list).

+### inviteToGroup(userSteamID, groupSteamID)
+- `userSteamID` - The SteamID of the user you want to invite, as a `SteamID` object or a string which can parse into one
+- `groupSteamID` - The SteamID of the group you want to invite the user to, as a `SteamID` object or a string which can parse into one

+**v3.7.0 or later is required to use this method**

+Invites a user to a Steam group.

+**Warning:** Only send group invites in response to a user's request; sending automated group invites is a violation of the Steam Subscriber Agreement and can get you banned.

+### respondToGroupInvite(groupSteamID, accept)
+- `groupSteamID` - The SteamID of the group you were invited to, as a `SteamID` object or a string which can parse into one
+- `accept` - `true` to join the group, `false` to ignore the invitation

+**v3.7.0 or later is required to use this method**

+Joins a group you were invited to or ignores the invite.

 ### trade(steamID)
 - `steamID` - Either a `SteamID` object or a string which can parse into one